-The American Diabetes Association (ADA) recommends that people with diabetes consume a healthy, low-fat diet, rich in grains, fruits, and vegetables.
-A healthy diet typically includes 10 - 20% of daily calories from protein such as poultry, fish, dairy, and vegetable sources.
+The ADA recommends that people with diabetes consume a healthy, low-fat diet, rich in grains, fruits, and vegetables.
+A healthy diet typically includes 10 to 20% of daily calories from protein, such as poultry, fish, dairy, and vegetable sources.
 People with diabetes who also have kidney disease should work with their health care providers to limit protein intake to 10% of daily calories.
-A low-fat diet typically includes 30% or less of daily calories from fat -- less than 10% from saturated fats and up to 10% from polyunsaturated fats (such as fats from fish).
+A low-fat diet typically includes 30% or less of daily calories from fat, less than 10% from saturated fats and up to 10% from polyunsaturated fats (such as fats from fish).

 In addition, weight loss should be part of the plan for those with type 2 diabetes.
-Moderate weight loss (achieved by reducing calories by 250 - 500 per day and exercising regularly) controls not only blood sugars but also blood pressure and cholesterol.
-People with diabetes who eat healthy, well-balanced diets will not need to take extra vitamins or minerals to treat their condition.
+Moderate weight loss (achieved by reducing calories by 250 to 500 per day and exercising regularly) controls not only blood sugars, but also blood pressure and cholesterol.
+People with diabetes who eat healthy, well-balanced diets do not need to take extra vitamins or minerals to treat their condition.

 Exercise plays an important role in both the prevention and management of diabetes because it lowers blood sugar and helps insulin work more efficiently in the body.
 Exercise also enhances cardiovascular fitness by improving blood flow and increasing the heart's pumping power, promoting weight loss and lowering blood pressure.
-However, exercise has the most value when it’s done regularly -- at least 3 - 4 sessions per week for 30 - 60 minutes per session.
+However, exercise has the most value when it's done regularly, at least 3 to 4 sessions per week for 30 to 60 minutes per session.
 As little as 20 minutes of walking, 3 times a week, has a proven beneficial effect.
 People with type 2 diabetes who exercise regularly have been shown to lose weight and gain better control over their blood pressure, thereby reducing their risk for cardiovascular disease (a major complication of diabetes).
-Studies have also shown that people with type 1 diabetes who regularly exercise reduce their need for insulin injections.
+Studies have also shown that people with type 1 diabetes who exercise regularly reduce their need for insulin injections.